This is the second post in a three-part series on cloud security. To read the first post on, click here.

 If you’re using mobile devices, it’s a mobile-first world out there.
 On Google’s platform, there’s Android for Work.
 This uses SELinux to create a secure container on the device where you can store your corporate information and manage the device.

 So you can do the same thing for the iOS, for the native iOS MDM, MAM APIs.

-Again, enforcing things like encryption, data management, that's all part of our platform.
-But if you have another third-party solution, Google plays nice with everyone else.
+Again, enforcing things like encryption and data management, that’s all part of our platform.
+But, if you have another third-party solution, Google plays nice with everyone else.

 It uses the bits that makes sense for your organization.
-If you guys have a robust authentication system for your company - Google works with governments and militaries as well - if you want to be able to have a username, a password, a token, a retinal scan, a blood sample, if that's what you want to do, if you want to manage that, that's something Google can integrate with all those different systems.
+If you guys have a robust authentication system for your company (Google works with governments and militaries as well), if you want to be able to have a username, a password, a token, a retinal scan, a blood sample, if that’s what you want to do you want to manage that, that’s something Google can integrate with all those different systems.

 They have lots of customers with great examples.

 How do Google’s Products Work in Light of Security?